simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 made a change to our tables and increased the `schemaVersion` to `2`.
 We would then run:

 ```
-$ dart pub run moor_generator schema dump lib/database/database.dart moor_schemas/moor_schema_v2.json
+$ dart run drift_dev schema dump lib/database/database.dart drift_schemas/drift_schema_v2.json
 ```

 You'll need to run this command everytime you change the schema of your database and increment the `schemaVersion`.
-Remember to name the files `moor_schema_vX.json`, where `X` is the current `schemaVersion` of your database.
+Remember to name the files `drift_schema_vX.json`, where `X` is the current `schemaVersion` of your database.

 #### Generating test code

 After you exported the database schema into a folder, you can generate old versions of your database class based on those schema files.
-For verifications, moor will generate a much smaller database implementation that can only be used to test migrations.
+For verifications, drift will generate a much smaller database implementation that can only be used to test migrations.

 You can put this test code whereever you want, but it makes sense to put it in a subfolder of `test/`.
 If we wanted to write them to `test/generated_migrations/`, we could use

 ```
-$ dart pub run moor_generator schema generate moor_schemas/ test/generated/
+$ dart run drift_dev schema generate drift_schemas/ test/generated/
 ```

 ### Writing tests